 Dear Prospective Students and Parents,

-As Director of Admissions, I meet with many prospective students and families who ask me what sets Thayer Academy apart from other Boston-area private schools.
+As Director of Enrollment Management, I meet with many prospective students and families who ask me what sets Thayer Academy apart from other Boston-area private schools.
 “What makes Thayer special?” is a question I love to answer.
 It begins with rigorous academics and inspiring teachers who spark an enduring love of learning and discovery.
 Students and teachers work hard here, in a true spirit of academic collaboration.
 Students are challenged in small, dynamic learning environments, designed to foster intellectual and personal growth, using traditional and technological methods, on our historic campus and in international locations that broaden students’ horizons and perspectives.

 Our academic curriculum is built on the foundation of an accepting, affirming, and accessible culture.
 We have high academic standards, but we’re also warmly supportive.
 Students are also encouraged to try things they’ve never tried before, in all realms, with no pressure to conform.
 It’s not unusual around here to see the captain of the football team in the cast of our fall musical, or a student artist who is also a champion pole vaulter.
 At Thayer, students discover talents they never knew they had, and develop them into lifelong strengths.

 Our students thrive in a vibrant, varied community rooted in tradition and enriched by socio-economic diversity and global fluency.
 Extraordinary young people with a wide range of backgrounds begin a shared and transformative journey, where they discover the courage, creativity, and confidence that will provide their own unique blueprint for future success.